Categorical diagonalization and $p$-cells: New conjectures about -cells

 If Conjecture \ref{conj:ftdiag} holds then, at least for dihedral groups and other Coxeter groups where the eigenvalues are homologically distinct (i.e. $\pcb(\la) \ne \pcb(\mu)$ for distinct $p$-cells $\la \ne \mu$), the machinery from \cite{EHDiag, EHDiag2} immediately applies to prove that $\FT_W$ is categorically diagonalizable.
 We do not spell this out in type $C_2$ for reasons of brevity.

 To prove Theorem \ref{thm:C2char2diag}, we compute the full twist over $\Z$, with the answer given in \eqref{FTchar2}.
 We explain our methods in \S\ref{C2methods}, and omit the gory details (found in \cite{C2supplement}).
-Then we can explicitly construct the candidate eigenmaps in \S\ref{C2eigen}, and they have a very satisfying description (they are built from the unit maps of certain Frobenius algebra objects).
-From this explicit description we can prove that they are eigenmaps; the proof is found in \S\ref{C2eigen}.
+Then we can explicitly construct the candidate eigenmaps in \S\ref{C2eigen}, and they have a very satisfying description: they are built from the unit maps of certain Frobenius algebra objects.
+We explain the connection between Frobenius algebra objects, distinguished involutions, and eigenmaps in the following sections.
+The eventual proof is found in \S\ref{frobunitandeigen}, see Corollary \ref{cor:mainthmproven}.

 \begin{rmk} We remark on the difficulty of this theorem.
 As mentioned, the work in preparation \cite{EHFullTwistDihedral} proves the characteristic zero version of Theorem \ref{thm:C2char2diag}, also by explicitly computing the full twist (for any dihedral group).
 These characteristic zero full twists have a great deal of interesting structure; while we do not showcase that structure here, we give a hint by displaying an interesting Koszul-like complex in \S\ref{subsec:koszul}.